Effective Summer 2011 for all Financial Aid, Scholarships, and Veteran’s Benefits

 Financial Aid Warning 1

 A student will be placed on Financial Aid Warning 1 for one semester.
 The student’s electronic file will be annotated with Financial Aid Warning 1 for the next semester.
 If the student fails to meet good standing in their next semester of attendance, he/she is automatically placed on Financial Aid Warning 2.
-Financial Aid Warning 1 will not stop any funds from being placed on the student’s account with the exception of direct loans.
+Financial Aid Warning 1 will not stop any funds from being placed on the student’s account.

 NOTE: Students who are on Financial Aid Warning 1 may receive additional semesters if they are on Financial Aid Warning 1 for exceeding 125% of the cumulative hours attempted and still have not exceeded 150% of the hours required for the degree/certificates.
 If you have more than one semester exceeding 125% but less than 150% the letter that you will receive will have your current status as Second Alert.
 This status indicates that you are eligible for financial assistance.